SeerLabs/pdfmef/README.md

    * [requests python library][3] (run `pip install requests --user` to install)

 ## Grobid ##
 [Grobid][4] is used to extract header information from the PDF files.
 Grobid should be running as a service somwhere.
-(Run `mvn jetty:run-war` from `grobid-service` directory if not already running.
+(Run `./gradlew run` from `grobid` main directory if not already running.
 See Grobid's Github project for more complete [installation instructions][5].)
 The URL for Grobid can be configured in `csxextract/config.py`.

 ## PDFBox ##
 [PDFBox][6] is used to get a plain text representation of the PDF files.
 The PDFBox jar needs to be on the machine somewhere.
 The default expected location is `~/bin` but this can be configured in `csxextract/config.py`.